MikeHampf/MikeHampf/README.md

-- Hi, I’m @MikeHampf
+## Hi, I’m @MikeHampf
   - I’m interested in switching jobs and industries.
   - I’m currently learning full stack development at Code Platoon.
   - I’m not currently looking to collaborate on anything at the moment.

-Here's a link to view some of my microphone builds: https://drive.google.com/file/d/1BaiPPuIYEyAXLHoYKSpW5qkcAQmWNlN5/view?usp=drive_link
+## Here's a link to view some of my microphone builds:

-- Observations:  Some things are also other things:
+https://drive.google.com/file/d/1BaiPPuIYEyAXLHoYKSpW5qkcAQmWNlN5/view?usp=drive_link

-  - Pianos are also dictionaries.
+## Observations:
-  - Bucatini is a donut and both are dumplings.
+  - Pianos are also dictionaries..
   - Pizza is an open-faced sandwich.
   - Morning cereal with milk is also soup.